- Duration (years): 1.5 years

 - Prepare students for pursuing careers in fields such as law enforcement, criminal justice agencies and/or academia.

-- Provide students with knowledge and skills required by most criminal justice agencies.
+- Provide students with the knowledge and skills required by most criminal justice agencies.

 - Allow students to obtain specialised knowledge in criminology.